 3. On The Racks

-This technique is used by many as they place the foil directly on the shelf & place the food on top of it; while it is a common practice, but they always remain a chance that the foil might get burned & get stuck on the rack making it a hell of a work to clean it up.
+This technique is used by many as they place the foil directly on the shelf & place the food on top of it; while it is a common practice, they always remain a chance that the foil might get burned & get stuck on the rack making it a hell of a work to clean it up.
 So the next time you place the foil directly over the rack, keep these tidbits in your mind.

 4. On The Oven’s Bottom

 One of the regular practices of using the foil is placing the foil in the oven’s bottom.
 This is mainly done to avoid any drips or spills from the food.
 But truth be told, this method shouldn’t be practiced.
 Why?
-Well, because not only there’s a high chance that your foil might get stuck in the rack, making it difficult to clean, but also it will unevenly heat the food.
+Well, not only there’s a high chance that your foil might get stuck in the rack, making it difficult to clean, but also it will unevenly heat the food.
 Most notably, as the aluminum foil tends to reflect heat, it may end up damaging the components that help to heat your oven.

 Dos & DON’Ts